asyncvlsi/expropt/README.md

  - abc and therefore yosys can not handle cells with more than one output like fulladder and therefor will ignore them during mapping

 ## install
-to use it make sure you have act properly installed and $ACT_HOME and $VLSI_TOOLS_SRC is pointing to your install.
+to use it make sure you have act properly installed and $ACT_HOME is pointing to your install.

 use
 ```